Pako2K/BanknotesCatalogApp/README.md

 * Clone/fork this GitHub project
 * App configuration:
     - Port: the application will use the value defined in the env variable PORT (set by Heroku).
     - SSL: configured in "useHTTPS".
 By default it is false.
-Heroku will expose a endpoint via SSL and rout the request to the app via HTTP
+Heroku will expose a endpoint via SSL and route the request to the app via HTTP
     - Session Management: configured like this by default:

         "sessionOptions": {